kristinemlarson/gnssrefl/docs/use_cases/use_tnpp.md

 <img src=../_static/tnpp_rhdot_2.png width=600>

+**PLEASE PAY ATTENTION - the corrected RH values are not written to column 3!**

 Final series with antenna frequency biases removed compared to a spline fit:

 <img src=../_static/tnpp_rhdot_3.png width=600>

-The final precision for this site is 0.1 meters
+The final precision for this site is 0.1 meters **PLEASE PAY ATTENTION - the corrected RH values are not written to column 3!**

-Kristine Larson 2022 August 29
+Updated Kristine Larson 2022 December 6